GabTheGreat25/Final-Project-ITOS322-T/README.md

-# How To Run This Project
+# How To Run This Project Locally

 ## Run Npm i or Npm install